 We meet on the 4th Tuesday of every month at 2.15pm in church.
-We begin with a short service followed by a talk from a variety of speakers, as detailed below.
+We begin with a short service followed by a talk from a variety of speakers.
 Then a cup of tea and biscuits to end the afternoon.
 We are always pleased to welcome visitors or new members.

 Mothers’ Union is an international Christian membership charity that aims to demonstrate the Christian faith in action through the transformation of communities worldwide.